CINCINNATI — Brother Michael Bradford Springer, a Glenmary Home Missioner for 58 years, died June 20 in Cincinnati. He was 80.

 He is survived by brothers, Daniel, Paul (Mary), Mark (Paula), John (Kathi) and Joe (Tish); sister Mary Filippis (Tony); many nieces and nephews, fellow missioners and friends.
 He was preceded in death by his parents, Bradford and Dorothy Springer, brothers Thomas and Timothy Springer, and sister Madonna Charlier.

-Reception of the body will take place at 4 p.m.
+Reception of the body took place at 4 p.m.
 June 26, at Our Lady of the Fields’ Chapel, 4085 Glenmary Trace, Fairfield, Ohio.
-Visitation will follow.
-Wake service will begin at 7 p.m.
+Visitation followed.
+Wake service began at 7 p.m.

-Mass of Christian Burial will be at 10 a.m.
+Mass of Christian Burial was at 10 a.m.
 June 27 at St. Matthias Catholic Church, 1050 W. Kemper Rd., Cincinnati, Ohio.

 Memorials may be made to Glenmary Home Missioners, P.O.
 Box 465618, Cincinnati, OH 45246-5618.
 Newcomer Funeral Home is assisting with arrangements.